immartian/meshradio/README.md

 ### 3. Broadcast
 - Press `b` to enter broadcast mode
 - Select your microphone
-- Your station is now live on your Yggdrasil IPv6
+- Share your IPv6:port with listeners (e.g., `201:abcd:1234::1:8799`)
+- See connected listeners in real-time

 ### 4. Listen
 - Press `l` to enter listen mode
-- Enter the broadcaster's IPv6 address
+- Enter the broadcaster's IPv6:port (get this from the broadcaster)
+- Your listener automatically subscribes and sends heartbeats
 - Enjoy the stream!

 ## Usage